Moore Theological College: Academic and practical training for Christian ministry

 When the College opened in 1856, the principal developed a curriculum which enabled the college to offer its own 'college certificate'.
 By the end of the nineteenth century, however, the college was preparing students for the Oxford and Cambridge Preliminary Examination for Holy Orders.
 In 1907, students began to sit examinations leading to the University of Durham's Licentiate of Theology.
 A long association with the Australian College of Theology began soon after, with students preparing for the ACT's Licentiate in Theology examinations, and from the 1970s until 2001, its Bachelor of Theology degree.
 At the same time, from 1958 to 1986, around 200 students were prepared for the external Bachelor of Divinity degree of London University, tutored by the Moore College faculty.
 Students received the 'Moore College Diploma', an unaccredited award, for work done during the fourth year of study.

 In 1992, the four-year program of study at Moore College was redesigned as an integrated package and became the College's own Bachelor of Divinity degree.
 This degree and the college's three-year Bachelor of Theology degree were originally accredited by the New South Wales Government's Department of Education and Training, doing away with the need for the accreditation through the Australian College of Theology.
 In 2011, the college became a self-accrediting Australian Higher Education Provider, able to design and accredit its own programs of study.

-The college currently offers a suite of diplomas and degrees:
+The college currently offers a suite of certificates, diplomas and degrees: